-Most of all the snapshot programs will be accepted so a given percentage does not make sense
+\ Most of all the snapshot programs will be accepted so a given percentage does not make sense

 - Important Note: Telescope time is scheduled for A + B programs.
 Programs below the normal evaluation cut-off are generally C and S programs and are considered for overfilling the queue database.
 There is, of course, a good chance for these programs to get some data especially if the conditions requested are realistic and take advantage of poor sky conditions.
 Final choice of C programs is left to the QSO Team, after revision of the actual constraints imposed by the A+B programs. - TAC Rank: The proposals will be quantitatively ranked with respect to all the proposals included within this group and within this Agency (e.g. 2/5,3/5, etc.). - Integration Time (I-Time): The TAC will allow a certain number of hours, the "integration time", for each approved program.
+The I-time is the total of the "shutter open time" + readout.
 During the Phase 2, this number constitutes an upper limit and is automatically taken into account by the software in the preparation of the observations.

-F - The ESPaDOnS Exposure Time Simulator [Back to Table of Content]
+F - DIET: The WIRCam Exposure Time Simulator [Back to Table of Content]

 An important component in the preparation of the proposals during Phase 1 and 2 of all the queue mode programs instituted around the world is the availability of a exposure time simulator.
-Since the investigators are not present during the observations, it is crucial for the QSO observers to know that if the observations are undertaken during sky conditions requested, the science goals should be reached because the proposers have verified that using a robust exposure time simulator.
+Since the investigators are not present during the observations, it is crucial for the QSO observers to know that if the observations are undertaken during sky conditions requested, the science goals should be reached because the PIs have verified that using a robust exposure time simulator.
 It is not always easy to judge the science merit of an exposure frame and this is better accessed by quantitative evaluation.